GabeScott/standard-works-vault/General Conference/2023 April - Never Give Up an Opportunity to Testify of Christ.md

 # Never Give Up an Opportunity to Testify of Christ

-*By Bonnie H. Cordon - Young Women General President*
+By President Bonnie H. Cordon - *Young Women General President*

 *Given in the April session of the 2023 General Conference*

+>*True joy rests on our willingness to come closer to Christ and witness for ourselves.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2023/04/12cordon?lang=eng)

 Five years ago today, we raised our hands to sustain our beloved prophet, President Russell M. Nelson, as President of The Church of Jesus Christ of Latter-day Saints―the Lord’s mouthpiece for this remarkable season of growth and revelation.
 Through him, we have received countless invitations and have been promised glorious blessings if we will center our lives on our Savior, Jesus Christ.

 In 2011, while I was serving with my husband as mission leaders in beautiful Curitiba, Brazil, my phone rang during a meeting.
 Rushing to silence it, I noticed the call was from my father.
 I quickly left the meeting to answer: “Hi, Dad!”